msobjdump

 This option must be used together with --dump-elf to enable the function of printing full device information in the ELF file.

-• Command for decompressing the ELF file
+• Command for decompressing an ELF file

 msobjdump --extract-elf <elf_file> [--out-dir <out_path>]